Mukundhan27/first-project/README.md

 # youtube-project
-YouTube Data Harvesting and Warehousing is a project aimed at developing a user-friendly Streamlit application that leverages the power of the Google API to extract valuable information from YouTube channels. involves building a simple UI with Streamlit, retrieving data from the YouTube API, storing it in a MongoDB data lake, migrating it to a SQL data warehouse, querying the data warehouse with SQL, and displaying the data in the Streamlit app.
+This project aims to extract and collect valuable information from YouTube channels and videos.
+By leveraging automated tools and the YouTube Data API, the project will gather data such as:

+The collected data will be stored in a reliable database for further analysis and exploration.
+This can be done using various tools and technologies, such as:

+**Languages:** Python
+**Databases**: MongoDB, MySQL
+**Data visualization libraries**: Pandas, Numpy, Plotly **User interfaces**: Streamlit